 What is project-based resource management?

-Students who would like to use more than the default quota of resources will only be able to do so in the context of university courses, seminars, practicum, thesis works or research projects and only when the corresponding scientist (thesis adviser, lecturer or principal investigator) has submitted a compute project proposal.
+Researchers who want to use more than their default quota are required to submit a compute time project application that undergoes mandatory technical and scientific reviews before being approved.
+Similarly, students will only be able to obtain more compute time with projects related to university courses, seminars, practicum, thesis works or research projects and only when a Principal Investigator (PI) scientist (thesis adviser, lecturer, Profesor ) has submitted a compute time project proposal.

 Please review our Quick Reference for an illustration of the application, approval and allocation process.

 Do you need to apply for a Compute Time Project?